siddhartha-p/Digit-Recognition/README.md

-hand written digit images from MNIST dataset recognition using neural nets
+Predicting handwritten digit images from MNIST dataset using neural nets